 As you all know, once you go gluten-free you're forced to throw many of your previous easy mid-week staples out the window.
 I have found myself falling back often on Mexican and Indian staples now because many of their ingredients are naturally gluten-free.
 You also all know I fall back on my crock pot a lot ;)

 Anyway, my husband I find ourselves eating tacos more often now.
 Why not when you just have to worry about browning the meat?
 This dinner kit has also made it even more tasty and easy.
 One of the hurdles I found myself overcoming in previous Taco nights was finding gluten-free taco seasoning.
 Or I'd find myself getting the soft corn tortillas that are bland and tasteless.
 The Garden of Eatin' kit takes care of both these problems for me.
-For starters, the kit is made with all delicious organic ingredients making the tacos healthy as quite flavorful.
+For starters, the kit is made with all delicious organic ingredients making the tacos healthy as well as flavorful.
 And the seasoning is made with rice flour!

 It's sold at Whole Foods so I can also pick up organic low-fat meat and then any other toppings I feel like having.
 Overall, it's an easy, healthy, and delicious meal to add to the rotation.
 Enjoy!

 I recently received a request to post this recipe for the holiday season.
 If you're a fan of Rice Crispy treats, or other chocolate treats, this may be the recipe for you.
 These are a tasty combined healthy version of the two.

 Carrington Crispy Cocoa Bars are GLUTEN-FREE and packed with superfoods to keep you and your loved ones happy and healthy throughout the holiday season.
 The bars are perfect to make at home and take on-the-go as a holiday travel snack or can be served as a healthy alternative to brownies or other chocolatey snacks at your holiday gatherings this year.